coalitiontech/green-pitta-doc/docs/home.md

 ## Hero Banner
 ![hero-banner.png](img/hero-banner.png)

-The Hero Banner is using the 'Home Hero Banner' widget.
+The Hero Banner is using the custom 'Home Hero Banner' widget.
 You can change it in the [Page Builder](index.md/#page-builder), by clicking on it while in Design mode, and editing the settings on the left pannel.
 The same block is also used at the bottom of the homepage.

 ![hero-inst1.png](img/hero-inst1.png)